The stakes have been raised: a ranking of the top 25 vampire television series

 Moonlight is centered on the self-loathing vampire Mick St. In the pilot episode, John (Alex O'Loughlin) admits to the viewers that "being a vampire sucks," so he spends his (very) long life trying to redeem himself from his monstrous nature.
 Mick's method of self-punishment consists of accepting private investigation cases that only he can handle.
 In the series, Mick (Shannyn Sossamon) investigates the disappearance of a woman who looks remarkably like his ex-wife Coraline (Jason Dohring of Veronica Mars), a vampire who teaches new vamps how to deal with the inconvenient parts of their existence. who Mick thinks is dead The series' cheesy dialogue was widely panned, but its original world was intriguing enough to warrant watching.
 Unfortunately, the show was canceled after just one season after being severely hampered by the 2008 writers' strike.
 To paraphrase: [John Lennon]

 Nick Knight (Geraint Wyn Davies), a centuries-old vampire who works as a nighttime homicide detective, is on a mission to find redemption through the killing of evildoers and find a cure for his vampire status.
 Parallel storylines from his past are interwoven with his present, where he is partnered with a wisecracking daytime partner and romantically drawn to a witty pathologist who knows his secret.
-A Truly Eternal Knight is endearing because of the sincere ideas it presents, the macabre and goofy humor it includes, and the vivacious performances by Davies.
+A Truly Eternal Knight appealingly combines genuine philosophical ponderings, macabre and goofy humor, and Davies' lively performances to great effect.
 The third season's "Jane Doe" is pivotal because it shows how Lucien LaCroix (the brooding Nigel Bennett) tried to convert a human whose inner evil frightened even him into a vampire.
 (Bryan Reesman)

 The miniseries directed by Poltergeist's Tobe Hooper and up for an Emmy is: The Town of Salem strong acting, great special effects, and a visceral set design (the dilapidated Marsten House) make this one of the scariest movies ever made.
 The iconic photo of a vampire kid floating outside (and later through) a bedroom window in the upper story (no CGI, creepy AF) disturbed many children of Generation X. Even now, it has the same unsettling effect.
 While not every early Stephen King adaptation has stood the test of time, this one is still plenty sassy.
 Midnight Mass, directed by Mike Flanagan, was heavily influenced by King's short story.
 This is [Bryan Reesman]